§ 122C‑115. Duties of counties; appropriation and allocation of funds by counties and cities.

 (c) Except as authorized in G.S.
 122C‑115.1, within a catchment area designated in the business plan pursuant to G.S.
 122C‑115.2, a board of county commissioners or two or more boards of county commissioners jointly shall establish an area authority with the approval of the Secretary.

-(c1) Area authorities may add one or more additional counties to their existing catchment area by agreement of a majority of the existing member counties.
+(c1) Area authorities may add one or more additional counties to their existing catchment area upon the adoption of a resolution to that effect by a majority of the members of the area board and the approval of the Secretary.